vmmunoza/Build-On-Eth-101/README.md

 - **yarn**: An alternative to npm, offering faster package installation and more efficient dependency management.

-Things I need to add:
+### Note: things I need to add here as well:

--Deploy contract
+-Deploy contract.
 -API and connection details.